Page Contents

 Conclusion: After an Arrest in SF, Strategy Matters More Than Panic

-An arrest in San Francisco sets a process in motion.
-That process can either narrow toward conviction or open toward dismissal — based largely on what happens early.
+An arrest sets a legal process in motion.
+That process can narrow toward conviction or open toward dismissal based largely on what happens early.

-Understanding what happens after arrest in SF allows you to:
+Understanding what happens after an arrest in SF allows you to:

 - Avoid irreversible mistakes